The Fossil Gen 7 is coming! Here is what I know, rumors, and what I want to see…

 I’d like to know when the new Fossil Gen 7 watch will be released.

 A year after the release of the Gen 4 models, Fossil Gen 5 models went on sale in August of 2019.
 In September 2021, the sixth generation of the PlayStation 4 was released.
-A release date of Q3 of 2022 has been set for this new generation, Gen 7.
+According to this, it only makes sense that a release date of Q4 of 2022 is feasible for this new generation, Gen 7.

-In terms of features, what can we expect from the Fossil Gen 7?
+What features can we expect to see from the Fossil Gen 7?

 The Fossil Group’s Gen 7 collection will feature only circular smartwatches.
 G&W discovered FCC listings in April 2022 for the DW14 and DW15, which confirmed this.
 Following the e-label information, both models have circular displays.